-Hence, we can safely conclude that organizational behaviour is not just a study that has roots from organizational psychology but is an interdisciplinary field that includes sociology, political science, anthropology, economics, and social psychology.
-By using the principles of organizational behaviour, the company can improve productivity and performance, and boost employee satisfaction on an individual level as well as enhance motivation, team performance, while fostering leadership skills and providing long term benefits to the company.
+Hence, we can safely conclude that organizational behavior is not just a study with roots in organizational psychology but is an interdisciplinary field that includes sociology, political science, anthropology, economics, and social psychology.Using the principles of organizational behavior, the company can improve employees’ performance management and productivity, boost employee satisfaction on an individual level, and enhance motivation and team performance while fostering leadership skills and providing long-term benefits to the company.

 An organization hiring a person is not limited to hiring the employee’s skills; it also includes their personality, inherent qualities, beliefs, and values.
 The employee has to interact with various people in the organization at every level.
 Each person has a different personality, behavior, values, and beliefs, which results in diversity at the workplace and different perspectives on various topics.
 Each person’s organizational behavior would influence the team and the workplace differently, and this is precisely what we are trying to understand here.
 As a management person, it is necessary to understand this difference in outlook and develop practical ways to manage people while making the workplace a ‘happy place’ for all employees in the organization.

 To reap the benefits of the study of organizational behavior, the higher-ups must first get to know their employees personally and the way they behave, influence, and interact with each other in their team.
 This can offer all